 Each sculpture was designed and created by self-taught metal artist, Ricardo Brecada.
 The volume and variety of the sculptures at Galleta Meadows add to the awe.

 Borrego Springs is home to over 130 metal sculptures in the desert around Galleta Meadows Estates.
 They are a public art display worth a detour to Borrego Springs.

 You do not want to miss the opportunity to see art in the desert on your Anza Borrego Desert State Park or Joshua Tree National Park trip.
 For more art in the desert, consider What to Expect at the Noah Purifoy Outdoor Desert Art Museum from an Art Novice.

 How much does it cost to visit the desert art sculptures in Galleta Meadows?

-The sculptures are free to visit and you do not need a State Park pass to visit the sculptures near Anza Borrego State Park.
+The Galleta Meadows sculptures are free to visit.
+You do not need a State Park Pass to visit the sculptures near Anza Borrego State Park.

 Why are there sculptures in the desert?

 Dennis Avery, heir to the Avery Dennison label-making corporation and owner of Galleta Meadows Estate, envisioned turning his land into an open-air art gallery.